2011 World Touring Car Championship: Races

-Standings
+Championship standings

 Drivers' Championship

 † — Drivers did not finish the race, but were classified as they completed over 90% of the race distance.

 Drivers Championship points were awarded on a 25–18–15–12–10–8–6–4–2–1 basis for the first ten places in each race.

 Manufacturers' Championship

 Manufacturers Championship points were awarded on a 25–18–15–12–10–8–6–4–2–1 basis for the first ten places in each race.
 However, only the results obtained by the best two cars classified per manufacturer in each race were counted.
 All the other cars of that same manufacturer were invisible as far as scoring points is concerned.